I Had An Accident But Did not Report It, Can I Still Claim Compensation?

 No win no fee solicitors have helped people from across the country to secure the compensation that they are entitled to and which they may not be able to recover if they had to pay upfront for legal services.
 You can view compensation claim amounts by reading our guide to making a no win no fee claim.
 To start your compensation claim, speak to Legal Expert today.

 Contact the dedicated professionals at Legal Expert today to start your compensation claim and recover the personal injury damages that you are entitled to.
-The specialist legal solicitors who we work with at Legal Expert have worked to help claimants from across the country to recover the compensation that they were owed after an accident which was not their fault, even if they did not report the accident straight away.
+The specialist legal solicitors who we work with at Legal Expert have worked to help claimants from across the country recover the compensation that they were owed after an accident which was not their fault, even if they did not report the accident straight away.

-At Legal Expert we ensure that we always provide you with all the information necessary to make an informed decision about how to proceed with your case, helping you to make a successful claim.
+At Legal Expert, we ensure that we always provide you with all the information necessary to make an informed decision about how to proceed with your case, helping you to make a successful claim.
 The panel of solicitors we work with have years or even decades of experience in helping people with successful personal injury claims.

-Personal Injury Claims Time Limits
+Personal Injury Claims Time Limits For Accident at Work

 No Win No Fee Claims